kate-holdener/lights/index.md

 1. Workshop instructors introductions
 2. Get your supplies and begin assembying your Raspberry Pi - pocket size computer
-3. Learn about your first Raspberry Pi project - blinking an LED
+3. Learn about your first Raspberry Pi project
+  - <a href='https://www.makerspaces.com/basic-electronics/'>Basic Electronics</a>
     - Circuit
     - LED polarity
     - Resistors
     - Power and ground
+  - Blinking an LED with Raspberry Pi (from the Quick-Start Guide)
 4. Build the blinking LED project:
   - <a href="scratch/blinkingLED.sb3 download">Download Scratch Code</a>
   - (TODO: add an image showing the block code)
-5. Build your 2nd project: controlling an LED with a button
+5. Build your 2nd project: controlling an LED with a button (use the Quick-Start Guide)
+  - TODO: add code to download
+  - TODO: add an image showing block code
 6. Discussion:
   - What skills did we use
   - What did you enjoy the most